kvpranay/PlayGround/README.md

 # ansible_awsec2
+# Author: Pranay Katta
+# Role: Devops Lead
-Repo to create ec2 instance using ansible
+# Comments: This is created to test ansible playbook that creates ec2 instance